Myasthenia Gravis Overview and Practice Questions

 21. What should be done if the Vt, VC, MIP, and weakness worsens with Tensilon?

-Administer atropine to reverse Tensilon.
+Administer atropine to reverse Tensilon

 22. What is the treatment for myasthenia gravis?

-Bedrest restriction and soft diet to reduce symptoms, oxygen therapy for hypoxemia and pulmonary hygiene.
-Other treatment modalities include corticosteroids in severe cases, thymectomy, and plasmapheresis.
+Closely monitor Vt, VC, and MIP; intubate and institute mechanical ventilation when indicated; bedrest restriction and soft diet to reduce symptoms; oxygen therapy for hypoxemia and pulmonary hygiene; other treatment modalities include corticosteroids in severe cases, thymectomy, and plasmapheresis.

 23. What is the usual peak age of myasthenia gravis onset?